 - Go easy on the fat.
-Avoid high-fat foods, fried and greasy foods, and fatty sauces and gravies.
+Avoid high-fat foods, fried and greasy foods, and fatty sauces and gravies for at least a week after surgery.
 Instead, choose fat-free or low-fat foods.
-Low-fat foods are those with no more than 3 grams a serving.
+Low-fat foods are those with no more than 3 grams of fat a serving.
 Check labels and follow the serving size listed.

 - Increase the fiber in your diet.
 This can help normalize bowel movements.
-But be sure to increase the amount of fiber in your diet slowly, such as over several weeks, because too much fiber at first can make gas and cramping worse.
+Add soluble fiber, such as oats and barley, to your diet.
+But be sure to increase the amount of fiber slowly, such as over several weeks, because too much fiber at first can make gas and cramping worse.

-- Eat smaller, more frequent meals.
+- Eat smaller, more-frequent meals.
 This may ensure a better mix with available bile.
-A healthy meal should include small amounts of lean protein such as poultry, fish and fat-free dairy, along with vegetables, fruit and whole grains.
+A healthy meal should include small amounts of lean protein, such as poultry, fish or fat-free dairy, along with vegetables, fruits and whole grains.

-You may also try limiting foods that can worsen diarrhea in general, including:
+You may also try limiting foods that tend to worsen diarrhea, including: